Magotchi/lpid-core-documents/LPID core documents.md

 ### Section 8 - Legislative Watch Committee

 The purpose of this committee is to review legislative proposals and make recommendations for rejection or support.
-The Committee's primary purpose is to ensure that the Party's stance on a legislative proposal meets the state and national platform principles.
+The Committee's primary purpose is to ensure that the Party's stance on a legislative proposal meets the state platform principles.
 The Committee may consider party member and/or third party organization input.
 The Committee may also provide technical support in drafting of proposals or bills where appropriate.
+With the help and cooperation of the Executive Board, the Legislative Watch chair shall select a working Legislative Watch Committee to assist in the fulfillment of such chair's duties.

 ### Section 9